snollygolly/borrow-bot/README.md

 # :moneybag: borrow-bot
 A data collection bot and website aimed at helping lenders make good choices at [/r/borrow](http://reddit.com/r/borrow).

-If you want to use BorrowBot without actually performing all these steps, check out the hosted version at [borrowbot.net](http://borrowbot.net)

 ## Prerequisites
 * Node.js (Version 5 and up recommended)
 * MySQL server